In this article, we will go through the criteria to hire a maid in Singapore.

 - Decide on a transfer date with the previous employer

 - Check with the current employer whether the maid has gone for her six-monthly medication examination.
-Please check this at least 30 days before the work permit expires.
+Do perform a check on the work permit thirty days before expiring.

 - Apply for a new work permit here.
 This should also be done at least 30 days before the work permit expires.